c-mcg/generic-jsx-transpiler/README.md

 ## Usage

 Here is a bare bones example of API usage.
-Proper usage examples can be found in the `examples` directory
+Proper usage examples can be found in the `examples` directory.
+`node examples/hyperscript` to run [Hyperscript](https://www.npmjs.com/package/hyperscript) example

 ```
 const Parser = require('generic-jsx-transpiler').Parser;